Dog Nail Clipping: Why It Matters, Costs, and When to See a Vet

 • You need sedation for the procedure

-According to the RSPCA Australia, most dogs can have their nails trimmed by a groomer, but severely overgrown nails may require veterinary intervention to safely shorten the quicks over multiple visits.
+According to the RSPCA Australia, most dogs can have their nails trimmed by a groomer, but very long nails may need help from a vet to safely shorten the quicks over several visits.

 Yes, experienced groomers can safely trim black nails.
 They use techniques like:

-• Small Incremental Cuts: Trimming tiny bits at a time to avoid the quick
+• Small cuts – Trimming tiny bits at a time to avoid the quick

-• Visual Inspection: Looking for the “chalky” appearance that indicates the quick is near
+• Visual inspection – Looking for the chalky appearance that means the quick is near

-• Dremel Tool: Using a grinder to gradually shorten nails without cutting
+• Dremel tool – Using a grinder to slowly shorten nails without cutting

-However, if you’re unsure or your dog has very dark nails, a veterinarian can use specialised equipment or sedation to ensure a safe trim.
+If you’re unsure or your dog has very dark nails, a vet can use special tools or sedation to ensure a safe trim.

-• Pain: Your dog may yelp or pull away, but the pain subsides quickly
+• Pain – Your dog may yelp, but the pain goes away quickly

 Professional groomers are trained to handle quick cuts and will apply styptic powder immediately.
 If bleeding doesn’t stop after 10 minutes, contact a vet.